-A program known as Dress for Success (973.822.3188) promotes the economic independence and financial stability of disadvantaged women by providing brand new professional attire and clothes, as well as a network of support, job finding resources, and career development tools to help women thrive in work and in life.
+A program known as Dress for Success (973.822.3188) promotes the economic independence and financial stability of disadvantaged women by providing brand new professional attire and clothes, as well as a network of support.
+There may also be free job finding resources, and career development tools to help women thrive in work and in life.

 Receive one on one foreclosure, credit and budget counseling, access to matched savings clubs and financial fitness programs from the Housing Partnership for Morris County.
 They also offer home buyer programs that first time buyers can take advantage of, and various programs to prevent a foreclosure.
 Counselors can mediate and negotiate directly with your lender, refer you to New Jersey and federal programs, and provide other solutions.
 Click here to learn more on New Jersey foreclosure programs.

 Legal Services of Northwest Jersey Morris Division provides free legal assistance and access to lawyers, without charge, in civil case for those unable to afford a private attorney.
 Get help with foreclosures, utility disconnections, domestic issues and much more.
-Click here to learn more, or dial 973.285.6911.
+Click here to learn more on free legal assistance in New Jersey, or dial 973.285.6911.

 If you are struggling with paying a heating or utility bill, the local community action agency NORWESCAP has programs that may be able to help.
 The Housing and Energy Services that NORWESCAP offers low income and other qualified individuals include: NJ SHARES (Statewide Heating & Referral for Energy Services), LIHEAP (Low-Income Home Energy Assistance Program), weatherization assistance, and other energy assistance programs to assist low income individuals and families with paying for their their heating and cooling bills.
 The phone number is (908) 454-7000.
 Call them for energy bill help or information on other programs.

 Four of the primary food banks are below.
 They can provide items such as free canned goods, bags of groceries, baby formula, rice, and breads.
-If those locations can’t meet your needs, then there are many other food assistance programs and distribution centers.
-Locate more food pantries Morris County.
+If those locations can’t meet your needs, then there are many other food assistance programs, soup kitchens and distribution centers.
+Locate more free food pantries Morris County.